“Planning is a process of choosing among those many options. If we do not choose to plan, then we choose to have others plan for us.”

 By scheduling the activities they truly want to do on their calendar with actual start and end times before the day begins, they can more accurately respond to a request for their time from a friend, family member or work associate.
 Instead of an automatic ‘Yes’, the answer can be ‘Let me check my schedule and get back to you.”

 Now this is what Brenda Wiener says, “Since reading the book, Chi-To-Be!
 Achieving Your Ultimate B-All by Stacey Hall, I noticed push-push-push is what I grew up with.
 Even our vacations were spent moving from one location to another.
 Today I can honestly say that I am taking better care of myself and not pushing so much.
 I am learning to stop and appreciate when I am able to accomplish something with velocity and ease.
-I am supporting my re-programming though my use of the Chi-To-Be!
-Energy Surges.
-I am especially finding Energy Surges #1 Scheduling For Success combined with #9 Re-Charging Your Inner Chi (Rest Stop) helpful.
+I am supporting my re-programming though my use Stacey’s tips.
+I am especially finding Scheduling For Success combined with Rest Stops is very helpful.
 I schedule a Rest Stop in between activities to support myself in being able to appreciate the ease with which I accomplished the previous activity before I start the next activity.”

 #1 Losing track of time